Estimating the entanglement of random multipartite quantum states: Introduction

 The paper is organized as follows.
-In Section \ref{sec:inj_gme}, we introduce the injective norm, its basic properties, and its relation to the quantification of multipartite entanglement via the geometric measure of entanglement (GME).
-In Section \ref{sec:algos}, we give a detailed exposition of the main numerical algorithms used to approximate the injective norm of arbitrary tensors, and we propose a new algorithm, called normalized gradient descent (NGD), as well as its symmetrized version.
+In Section \ref{sec:inj_gme}, we introduce the injective norm, its basic properties, and its relation to the quantification of multipartite entanglement via the geometric measure of entanglement.
+In Section \ref{sec:algos}, we give a detailed exposition of the main numerical algorithms used to estimate the injective norm of arbitrary tensors, and we propose a new algorithm, called normalized gradient descent (NGD), as well as its symmetrized version.
 Then in Section \ref{sec:benchmark-real}, we benchmark these algorithms on random real Gaussian tensors, with and without permutation symmetry.
-Having established that our proposed NGD algorithm is the most performant, we then use it, in Section \ref{sec:complex-Gaussian}, to estimate the injective norm of random uniformly distributed multipartite pure quantum states (i.e.~normalized random complex Gaussian tensors), again with or without permutation symmetry.
-Finally, in Section \ref{sec:MPS}, we study the injective norm of random matrix product states in different scenarios, with or without translation-invariance, and asymptotic regimes (large physical and/or bond dimension).
-In Appendix \ref{appendix:det_states}, we present additional benchmarking results for the different algorithms obtained by running them on deterministic states whose value of GME is known.
-In addition, we provide open access to our code containing the proposed algorithms, which can be deployed on any tensor (with any number of tensor factors and any local dimensions) \cite{code}.
+Having established that our proposed NGD algorithm is the most performant, we then use it, in Section \ref{sec:complex-Gaussian}, to estimate the injective norm of random uniformly distributed multipartite pure quantum states (i.e.,~normalized random complex Gaussian tensors), again with or without permutation symmetry, and formulate our first conjecture.
+Finally, in Section \ref{sec:MPS}, we study the injective norm of random matrix product states in different scenarios, with or without translation-invariance, and asymptotic regimes (large physical and/or bond dimension), concluding with our second conjecture.
+In Appendix \ref{appendix:det_states}, we present additional benchmarking results for the different algorithms obtained by running them on deterministic states for which the value of GME is known.
+In addition, we provide open access to our code containing the proposed algorithms, which can be deployed on any tensor (with any number of tensor factors and any local dimensions) \cite{code}.\looseness-1